FaustinCarter/anl_fridge_control/README.rst

 - basic_functions.finish_cycle: Runs the part of a cycle that waits for the heat exchanger temperature to rise and then cools the fridge to base.

-  - Called by other functions; can be called if you are manually calling part of the cycle (i.e. if something goes wrong midway through)
+  - Called by other scripts; can be called if you are manually calling part of the cycle (i.e. if something goes wrong midway through)

   - Parameters: current temperature logfile

     - The current logfile is whatever is created by the logger.
 You should be